Potential biases and prospects for the Hubble constant estimation via electromagnetic and gravitational-wave joint

 \section{Acknowledgements}

-We thank Gabriele Bruni for the helpful discussion about radio telescopes present and future performances.
+We thank the anonymous Referee for the very useful comments.
+Moreover, we thank Gabriele Bruni for the helpful discussion about radio telescopes present and future performances.
 We acknowledge support by the European Union horizon 2020 programme under the AHEAD2020 project (grant agreement number 871158).
+LP and GG also acknowledge support from MIUR, PRIN 2020 (grant 2020KB33TP) “Multimessenger astronomy in the Einstein Telescope Era" (METE).
 This work has been also supported by ASI (Italian Space Agency) through the Contract no. 2019-27-HH.0.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.
 This research has made use of data or software obtained from the Gravitational Wave Open Science Center (gw-openscience.org), a service of LIGO Laboratory, the LIGO Scientific Collaboration, the Virgo Collaboration, and KAGRA.
 LIGO Laboratory and Advanced LIGO are funded by the United States National Science Foundation (NSF) as well as the Science and Technology Facilities Council (STFC) of the United Kingdom, the Max-Planck-Society (MPS), and the State of Niedersachsen/Germany for support of the construction of Advanced LIGO and construction and operation of the GEO600 detector.
 Additional support for Advanced LIGO was provided by the Australian Research Council.
 Virgo is funded, through the European Gravitational Observatory (EGO), by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale di Fisica Nucleare (INFN) and the Dutch Nikhef, with contributions by institutions from Belgium, Germany, Greece, Hungary, Ireland, Japan, Monaco, Poland, Portugal, Spain.
 The construction and operation of KAGRA are funded by Ministry of Education, Culture, Sports, Science and Technology (MEXT), and Japan Society for the Promotion of Science (JSPS), National Research Foundation (NRF) and Ministry of Science and ICT (MSIT) in Korea, Academia Sinica (AS) and the Ministry of Science and Technology (MoST) in Taiwan.